TheStaticTurtle/website_blog/content/posts/20231030_aodns/index.md

 seq_49680.music.example.com.
 21s IN TXT  "002'''8U4}l=%kj@6Ph3j9aZJO*qQ,2R*m2z[Kp.;h:%m6);/CR)8J4l}Im9IU5)H+KGLT4T`,(Jt}JwBmEqxMw7[pCUYPO,8>T^9jl.[:w6)EG"
 ```

-The above example is 19 frames of 16kHz 1ch 16bit audio, which is just a bit more than 1sec of audio.
+The above example is 19 frames of 16kHz 1ch 16bit audio, which stores just a bit more than 1sec of audio.
 Perfect.

 ## Generating the records

 As you saw in the `dig` query above, the subdomain is `seq_49680`.
-Obviously storing 49680 sequences is impractical.
+Obviously, storing 49680 sequences is impractical and would consume a shit ton of space on each resolver.

-That's why there is a special subdomain called `sequence` that will respond with a sigle TXT string that holds all the available sequence numbers separated by a comma.
+This is why there is a special subdomain called `sequence` that will respond with a single TXT string that holds all the available sequence numbers separated by a comma.

-Due to the max length of string being 255, the string is compressed with zlib and then base91 encoded.
-The issue is that even with this protection there is a possibility that if the server is left running for long and the number of stored packed data is high that the server will crash because the list will be longer than 255 chars.
+However, due to the max length of 255 imposed by TXT strings, the string is compressed with zlib and then base91 encoded.

+The issue is that even with this protection, there is a possibility that if the server is left running for long enought, the sequence number would grow so high that it will still overflow and take too much space.
+This will cause the server to crash.

 As the sequence numbers are linear on the server side, this could be improved by sending the first sequence number available and number of available records.

 ## TTL

-TTL is a big issue, especially if the server is behind resolvers which might not respect low ttls.
+TTL is a big issue, especially if the server is behind resolvers which might not respect low TTLs.

-The ttl of the `sequence` record is fixed to 10 seconds to ensure that it will be somewhat up to date before the client run out of sequences.
-While I have not tested this extensively 10sec should be high enought to work somewhat decently on the public internet.
+The TTL of the `sequence` record is fixed to 10 seconds.
+This is done to ensure that it will be somewhat up-to-date before the client will ever run out of sequences.
+While I have not tested this extensively, 10sec should be high enought to work somewhat decently on the public internet.

-On the other hand, the ttl of sequence subdomains is dynamically calculated to be around 80% of the total length of audio data stored in all the records.
+On the other hand, the TTL of sequence subdomains is dynamically calculated to be around 80% of the total length of audio data stored in all the records.
 The formula looks like this:

 ```python
 seq_duration = (codec_frame_size * frame_count) / (sample_rate * channels * 2)